rdegges/django-twilio/docs/decorators.rst

     @require_POST
     def reply_to_sms_messages(request):
         r = Response()
-        r.addSms('Thanks for the SMS message!')
+        r.sms('Thanks for the SMS message!')
         return HttpResponse(r.__repr__(), mimetype='application/xml')

 And that doesn't even include forgery protection or blacklist management!
 As